-1.3.5 Installing on Linux ARMv8 (AArch64) Platforms
+1.3.4 Installing on Linux ARMv8 (AArch64) Platforms

 We build and test conda packages on the NVIDIA Jetson TX2, but they are likely to work for other AArch64 platforms.
-(Note that while the Raspberry Pi CPU is 64-bit, Raspbian runs it in 32-bit mode, so look at Installing on Linux ARMv7 Platforms instead.)
+(Note that while the CPUs in the Raspberry Pi 3, 4, and Zero 2 W are 64-bit, Raspberry Pi OS may be running in 32-bit mode depending on the OS image in use).